 I mean, it’s not a title anyone wants to write is it?
 But since we know that having a socially distanced wedding is a reality that our couples may face in the coming months… We want to help prepare you.

-So, is it possible to have a wedding with lockdown restrictions still in place?
-Is it possible for your guests to adhere to the 2m distance rules?
+So, is it possible to have a wedding with restrictions still in place?
+Is it possible for your guests to adhere to the distancing rules?
 It is.
 Be prepared to approach it with an open mind and be willing to make some changes.
 But rest assured that although your vision for your day may change, that it will still be full of love, magic and cake.
 Or cheese, if that’s more your thing.

 Before you decide anything, speak to your venue.
 They will very likely have new guidelines around capacity in order to make sure that weddings can be carried out safely following social distancing rules.

 To what extent venues change their capacity allowances will vary as you guessed it, each venue is different (some may have joining rooms that can be opened up for example).
 We keep banging on about it, but keep those lines of communication open with your suppliers.
 By having these conversations, you’re giving yourself and your venue the opportunity to make the absolute most out of your day, even with guidelines in place.

 We’ve had a close look at how things could be set up at Elmore Court in a sensible way that keeps people safe whilst not losing atmosphere and too much intimacy.
 It does of course have an impact on room capacity though we are able to utilise interlinked and adjacent secondary spaces to ensure the key moments are inclusive and are accordingly looking at different ways of making this work.
 We think it important that we provide flexible options for our couples using both physical space and audiovisual technology – Anselm, Elmore Court.